Heinz Anger: Biography

 From 1945 Heinz attended elementary and primary school in Favoriten, a district of Vienna, Austria.
 In 1955 he started studying at the Graphische Lehr- und Versuchsanstalt ("Die Graphische"), the college for graphics and media in Vienna.
 His teachers included Professor Karl Zecho (1896–1965) and Rudolf Reinkenhof (1905–1980).

 From 1959 he studied at the Academy of Fine Arts in Vienna where he worked with Professor Sergius Pauser (1896–1970).
 In 1960 he joined the class of Albert Paris Gütersloh (1887–1973).

-After leaving academy he launched a career as a graphic artist and then freelance illustrator working for leading marketing agencies.
+After leaving the academy he launched a career as a graphic artist and then as a freelance illustrator working for leading marketing agencies.

 In 1962 Anger was commissioned to paint a portrait of Viennese soprano Leonie Rysanek.

 In search of his own artistic expression he was influenced by different movements during the following years; his 1960s’ paintings reflected the spirit of the Vienna School of Fantastic Realism.

 From 1970 he created a range of panels and drawings in a kind of Austrian Pop Art, oriented on the works of Richard Lindner and Hans Bellmer; they were shown in an exhibition in Galleria Viotti in Turin, Italy in 1976.

 From 1979 he gradually developed a new painting style he today considers to be “really his”, and managed the transition from graphic artist to full-time painter.

 In 1986 Prof. Dr. Hans Bankl offered him an opportunity to create drawings within the Department of Pathology at his hospital.

 From 1994 Anger made regular visits to Venice where he found motifs for a range of water colours and oils.

 In 1987 Anger had his first solo exhibition at Galerie Zentrum in Vienna.
 It was followed by two further exhibitions, in 1989 and 1992.
 In 2000 his first solo exhibition at Galerie Tulbingerkogel, near Vienna, was staged, followed by a second in 2002.
 Anger's work has since been showcased at a number of venues in and around Vienna.